UserTesting's pipeline generation strategy workflow

 Results UserTesting drove from their playbook

-Their typical outreach sequence sees a 10% response rate.
-With UserGems’ alumni leads though, their response rate is a whopping 20%.
+Their typical outreach gets a 10% response rate.
+With UserGems alumni leads: 20%.

 Priscilla also adds: